-Thanks to hundreds of people in 8 countries on 2 continents over 28 years, who morally and materially aided me during my prodigal search, especially my:
+Thanks to hundreds of people in a dozen countries on 2 continents for over 3 decades, who morally and materially aided me during my prodigal search, especially my Norwegian:

 - Are Solheim, writer and fellow refugee in darkness, for seeing and believing in me and the book, for visionary editing, hosting me during the rewrite, and your compassion for humanity, even me

-- Bertrand Besigye, outlandish poet and fellow journeyman in darkness, for early support of the book
+- Also, Bertrand Besigye, famous poet and fellow journeyman in darkness, for early support of the book

 Immediate, extended, and adopted: I leaned on all of you that would let me.
 It can’t be easy rearing a stubborn 20, 30, then 40 year-old psychotic infant in a world that denies everything real.
 Thanks, especially, to: